Reviews Communities Blog FAQ Services Contact

 Key factors to evaluate:

-As a buyer comparing top real estate brokers in San Diego and working with a seasoned real estate broker San Diego based, you will move faster when your lender and your real estate agent San Diego know these program rhythms and have closed them recently.
+As a buyer comparing top real estate brokers in San Diego and working with a seasoned real estate broker based in San Diego, you will move faster when your lender and your real estate agent know these program rhythms and have closed them recently.

 1) Map your budget: Set a target monthly payment and total cash to close.
 Include HOA dues if you are looking at condos in Mira Mesa or Vista, which commonly run 150 to 450 per month.